-Delta has revealed three new international routes today.
-In addition to adding flights from Atlanta to Cape Town and Los Angeles to Tahiti, the airline is also adding flights to Tel Aviv from a third gateway in the United States.
+A few weeks ago, Delta revealed three exciting new international routes.
+In addition to adding flights from Atlanta to Cape Town and Los Angeles to Tahiti, the airline also announced plans to add flights to Tel Aviv from a third gateway in the United States.

 Details of Delta’s Atlanta to Tel Aviv route

-As of May 8, 2023, Delta will launch a 3x weekly flight between Atlanta (ATL) and Tel Aviv (TLV).
+As of March 26, 2023, Delta will launch a 3x weekly flight between Atlanta (ATL) and Tel Aviv (TLV).
+Initially the route was supposed to launch on May 10, 2023, so it was moved forward by quite a bit of time.
 The flight will operate with the following schedule:

 Atlanta to Tel Aviv departing 2:00PM arriving 9:15AM (+1 day)

 Tel Aviv to Atlanta departing 11:30AM arriving 5:55PM

 The 6,473-mile flight will operate eastbound on Wednesdays, Fridays, and Sundays, and westbound on Mondays, Thursdays, and Saturdays.
 The flight is blocked at 12hr15min eastbound and 13hr25min westbound.

 That’s an interesting schedule, by the way — most flights from the United States to Tel Aviv depart late at night and arrive the following evening, while most flights in the other direction are redeyes.
 In this case we’re seeing an earlier departure from the United States, and a daytime return from Israel.
 People will no doubt have mixed opinions on that schedule.